-The City of Asheville has gathered all press releases, graphics and documents related to the former Asheville Police officer excessive use of force investigation into this portal on the City of Asheville website.
+The City of Asheville has gathered all press releases, graphics and documents related to a former Asheville Police officer excessive use of force investigation into this portal on the City of Asheville website.

 Open letter from Asheville City Council,